Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Main results and ideas of the proofs

 For each adjacent pair of classical Lie algebras $(\mathfrak{g}, \mathfrak{h})$ in the above chains, we prove the inequality

 (see Corollary~\ref{cor:paraherm}).
 By showing, using Lemma~\ref{lemma:HR-our-interpretation}, that this inequality is in fact an equality, a large part of the proof of case~$(a)$ in Table~\ref{tab:HR-values} follows.
-The key inequality \eqref{ineq:key-ineq} can be proved by observing the following fact: each adjacent pair $(\mathfrak{g}, \mathfrak{h})$ forms a symmetric pair, and the associated symmetric pair $(\mathfrak{g}, \mathfrak{h}^{a})$ is parahermitian.
+The key inequality \eqref{ineq:key-ineq} can be proved by observing the following fact: each adjacent pair $(\mathfrak{g}, \mathfrak{h})$ forms a symmetric pair, and the associated symmetric pair $(\mathfrak{g}, \mathfrak{h}^{a})$ is parahermitian in the sense of Kaneyuki--Kozai~\cite{Kaneyuki_Kozai_1985}.

 Now we explain the relationship between Theorem~\ref{theorem:Hurwitz-radon} and previous works on the Hurwitz--Radon number by Adams--Lax--Phillips~\cite{Adams_Lax_Phillips65} and Au-Yeung~\cite{Yeung_71}.